ng4567/portfolio-analysis-agent/README.md

 ## Intro

-This project helps you visualize portfolio allocation using an LLM agent built with the Microsoft Agent Framework.
-It will create pie chart visualizations in [`analysis.ipynb`](./analysis.ipynb) of allocation in various sectors of all portfolios combined as well as by account type (taxable brokerage, ROTH IRA, 401k).
+This project helps you visualize portfolio allocation using an LLM agent deployed on Microsoft Foundry and orchestrated with the Microsoft Agent Framework.
+It will create pie chart visualizations in [`analysis.ipynb`](./analysis.ipynb) of your allocation in various market sectors.
+It visualized all accounts across brokerages combined as well as by account type (taxable brokerage, ROTH IRA, 401k).

-There is a template mock data file [`data.csv`](./data.csv).
+There is a mock data template file [`data.csv`](./data.csv).
 You may feel free to replace it with your actual portfolios to get personalized insights.

 The workflow is: